5 cities that will pay you up to $10,000 to move there and work remotely

 While working remotely for a month or two in some faraway land sounds pretty nice about now, cities around the country are offering workers pretty large sums of money — up to $10,000 — to relocate there.
 From Alaska to Georgia, these are the cities that are offering workers cash to pack up and move there as soon as possible.

-Part of the “Shift South” program, which is designed to get remote workers in different cities, the city of Natchez in Adams County is offering remote workers incentive packages worth up to $6,000.
-Applicants interested can apply online, but there’s a few things you should know first.
+As part of the “Shift South” program, which is designed to get remote workers in different cities, the city of Natchez in Adams County is offering remote workers incentive packages worth up to $6,000.
+Applicants interested can apply online, but there are a few things you should know first.
 In order to receive the payment, applicants must establish residency either in Natchez or someplace in Adams County.
 You will also have to buy a home worth at least $150,000 and plan to live there for at least a year.

 “The city of Natchez, Adams County, Visit Natchez, and Natchez, Inc. are all working together on something that will bring new life to Natchez and remote workers who have lost the luster for large cities and would rather be domiciled here in our jewel of a town,” city mayor Dan Gibson said recently.